lyoh001/AzureStaticWebApps/README.md

 ### 1.1	Overview
 This is a machine learning notebook covering a prediction model to be used as a reference for other data scientists.
 The workflow is based on the following:
 - Notebooks: A set of notebooks for building ml model.
-- Github Codespace (devcontainer & Dockerfile)
+- CICD pipeline for deploying web apps to Azure.
-- CICD pipeline for deploying web apps to Azure
+- Github Codespace.

 ## 2 Logical Architecture
 ### 2.1	Logical System Component Overview